gushphp/gush/README.md

 Logo courtesy from [@maxakawizard](https://twitter.com/MAXakaWIZARD) and [@kotosharic](https://twitter.com/kotosharic)

-*Logo explanation is best depicted from this passage from Psalm 78*:
+*Logo explanation is best depicted from this passage from Psalms 78*:

 > True, he struck the rock, and water gushed out, streams flowed abundantly, but can he also give us bread?
 > Can he supply meat for his people?”
 When the Lord heard them, he was furious; his fire broke out against